Green Chile Cheese Casserole

 Our pastor’s wife called me several months back.
 She asked me to make breakfast for the Ladies’ Conference she was organizing for the last weekend in February.
 I was delighted to do it and immediately began planning what I should make.

 I ended up with seven different muffin recipes, fruit platters, and six different breakfast casseroles.
 Two of which were gluten free, including this one.
 I tried to make each one differently so that all the casseroles wouldn’t taste the same.
 I believe I succeeded.

 This casserole has no meat, but it’s filled with cheese so it’s very filling and satisfying.
 If you enjoy Tex-Mex flavors, this one has a wonderful kick, but it’s not an overwhelmingly spicy dish.
 The texture is fluffy and interesting since the egg whites are whipped and then added into the dish last.
 My pictures show the directions the way the recipe was originally written.

 Quite frankly, though, I think this would be easier to mix the ingredients in a large mixing bowl before spreading into the baking dish, rather than mixing the ingredients in the baking dish like suggested.
 I’ve noted that on the recipe card.

-Back in the early 2000s when I worked at Dallas Baptist University to get my boys through college, we had a large brunch-type luncheon to celebrate someone’s birthday or promotion.
+Back in the early 2000s, I worked at Dallas Baptist University to get my boys through college.
+We had a large brunch-type luncheon to celebrate someone’s birthday or promotion.
 Many departments participated and Ellen Byrd, who was the college nurse at the time, brought this lovely recipe.

 If you’re looking for a sensational breakfast casserole for your next holiday breakfast, this Green Chile Cheese Casserole is an excellent choice.
 This recipe was certainly very well received by all the folks at our church, and I believe it will be well received by your family as well.